• Skip to main content

 2. You can have it on the table in less than 30 minutes, and leftovers freeze beautifully.

-3. This turkey chili with black beans is not only a perfect use for your leftover turkey, but it’s also just as tasty if you swap out the turkey for chicken.
+3. This turkey chili recipe with black beans is not only a perfect use for your leftovers, but it is also just as tasty if you substitute chicken.

-Ingredients for Turkey Chili including turkey and a can of black beans.
+Ingredients to make turkey chili include fire-roasted tomatoes, an onion, and a can of black beans.

-• Leftover turkey: while you can substitute purchased ground turkey, this recipe is a great way to use your leftovers from the holidays.
+• Leftover turkey meat: while you can substitute purchased cooked ground turkey, this easy recipe is a great way to use your leftover turkey dark meat and white meat.

 • Black beans: while traditional chili is made with kidney beans, I like to use black beans in this recipe to give it a Tex-Mex vibe.
-These lentils also are packed with fiber and protein.
+Cannellini beans, great Northern Beans, and red kidney beans can also be substituted.

 • Salsa Verde: which is made with tomatillos, gives this chili a unique flavor profile and makes it one of the best recipes I’ve found.